stewartduffy/duffy-static/content/index.md

 ---
-title: Phenomic default boilerplate
+title: ''
+metaTitle: Stewart Duffy
 layout: Homepage
 ---

 Hello!
-I'm Stewart Duffy, a Front-End Developer who makes websites and apps.
+I'm Stewart Duffy, a **Front-End Developer** who makes websites and apps.
 I mostly trade in the trifecta of HTML5, CSS3 & JavaScript, but like any self-respecting digital worker I utilise an array of other tools & tech to get the job done..

 I enjoy what I do, and I love the web development community.
 Naturally I like to meet other fellow web workers, so I regularly go to local meetups, and I jump at the opportunity to attend conferences & workshops to learn from the masters.